 We can accept a couple, and suitably experienced individuals.
 There is no major work to do in terms of construction, it's a question of upkeep, repair and maintenance, gardening, and managing the natural progress of the changing seasons e.g. picking fruit to preserve, gathering nuts.

 **You will need work clothes and protective shoes and proper work gloves and do remember a hat or cap for the sun.
 Please ensure you have your health insurance and tetanus jabs up to date. **

 We cannot accommodate special dietary requirements, nor allergies.
 No other health issues either sorry.
 We have one cat, male, neutered.

 Whilst we like to accommodate many nationalities we ask for a good level of understanding of spoken English and/or French.
 You will be using tools regularly so you must be able to understand instructions, your safety is important to us.

-We offer either self-catering arrangements or if meals are provided there will be shared preparation, cooking, clearing and general chores.
+We offer 3 meals a day, and there will be shared preparation, cooking, clearing and general chores.